fivethirtyeight/d3-pre/README.md

 # d3-pre
 pre-render your d3 visualizations.

-Serving up a page with svgs elements already created can give significant performance benefits, especially w.r.t perceived load time.
+Serving up a page with inline SVG elements can give significant performance benefits over creating them after pageload.
+Especially with respect to perceived load time.

 The idea behind this library is that you run your d3 script locally on a fake (jsdom) DOM, allow d3 to build the initial `SVG`, and then attach event listeners